scarlettbell423/web_test/README.md

  *Cascading Style Sheets (CSS) is a stylesheet language used to describe the presentation of a document written in HTML or XML (including XML dialects such as SVG, MathML or XHTML).
 CSS describes how elements should be rendered on screen, on paper, in speech, or on other media.*
 ## 4.2 Change backgound picture

- - Update pictures in assesets folder.
+ - Update pictures in assets folder.
 Consider to change favicon, planet.
 Remember to use the same name and extension.

 ## 4.3 Change your description